nel349/zkSalaria/docs/technical/ZKML_TECHNICAL_DEEP_DIVE.md

 ✅ **Decentralization:** No trusted third parties

 **The key innovation:**
-> Binding off-chain ML computation to on-chain blockchain data through Merkle proofs and ZK circuits, creating a complete chain of cryptographic trust.
+> Binding off-chain ML computation to on-chain blockchain data through payment history commitments and trusted verifier attestations, creating a complete chain of cryptographic and trust-based verification.

 This enables insights (credit scoring, fairness analysis, fraud detection) that are legally impossible with traditional systems, while maintaining stronger privacy guarantees than centralized alternatives.